 As chief human resources officer, Carolyn is responsible for all aspects of human resources, including talent recruitment and performance management, compensation and benefits, employee and labor relations, training and development and human resources administration.
 She also serves as vice president of Human Resources Shared Services.
 Carolyn joined Fairview in 2008 from Honeywell where she was global organizational effectiveness leader.
 She has worked in organizational development and leadership training for more than 20 years.
 She earned a bachelor’s degree from the University of Minnesota.

-Beth is responsible for improving communication and collaboration among employed, academic and independent physicians/advanced practice providers across Fairview and driving improvements leading to better clinical outcomes for our patients.
-From 1993-2010, Beth was a general surgeon and physician leader at the former Fairview Red Wing Health Services.
-Since 2010, she has provided physician leadership at Fairview Ridges Hospital as vice president of medical affairs and then the South Region before serving as interim chief medical officer in 2015.
+Beth is responsible for driving improvements leading to better clinical outcomes for our patients.
+From 1993-2010, Beth practiced as a general surgeon and physician leader at the former Fairview Red Wing Health Services.
+In 2010, she began providing physician leadership at Fairview Ridges Hospital as vice president of medical affairs and then the South Region before serving as interim chief medical officer in 2015.
 Beth has continued her general surgical practice with Surgical Consultants in Burnsville.
 Beth earned her medical degree from the Chicago College of Osteopathic Medicine and completed her residency at New Britain General Hospital, University of Connecticut.
 She serves on the board of Grand Itasca Clinic & Hospital.

 Trudi develops Fairview’s overall legal strategy and leads Fairview’s legal and ethical adherence to federal and state law and health care public policy.
 She oversees Fairview’s legal and risk management functions.
 Trudi was named general counsel in February 2014.
 Trudi has more than 20 years of legal experience in health care.
 She joined Fairview in 2008 as associate general counsel.
 Prior to joining Fairview, Trudi served as senior legal counsel at Medtronic, Inc.; as legal counsel for Mayo Foundation in Rochester, Minn.; and as an attorney in private practice.
 Trudi earned her law degree from the University of Minnesota and her bachelor’s degree from the University of Nebraska.
 She is licensed to practice in Minnesota and the Eighth Circuit.
 She is a member of the American Health Lawyers Association, the American Bar Association and the Minnesota Bar Association’s Health Law Governing Council.
 Trudi also is active on various Fairview boards and community boards, including the Fairview Pharmacy Board, the Minnesota Center for Health Care Ethics and the Minnesota Epilepsy Foundation.
 She is a frequent lecturer on health care topics, including accountable care organizations and models.